Available jobs at the Simons Electron Microscopy Center

 - Providing administrative and logistical support of day-to-day operations, including session scheduling, usage tracking and reporting, and materials acquisition

-- Bachelor’s degree in science required plus five years of cryo-EM experience, OR Master’s degree in science and three years of cryo-EM experience, OR PhD with cryo-EM as the focus of a thesis research
+- High school degree plus engineering an/or infield experience with eight years of microscopy experience, OR Bachelor’s degree in science required plus five years of EM experience, OR Master’s degree in science and three years of cryo-EM experience, OR PhD with cryo-EM as the focus of a thesis research

 - Firm understanding of the principles of transmission electron microscopy and demonstrated skill and experience in the operation of cryo-electron microscopes